mehmandarov/mehmandarov.github.io/_posts/2017-07-21-personal-data-security.markdown

 However, when we provide data to a company, we expect them to handle it with integrity and care, and not leak personal data to the outside world.
 While phone number might be considered a low-risk data to be leaked for most of us, it might still be quite sensitive for some groups of people, like some high-profile politicians, celebrities, or anybody else how might have a wish, or even a need, to hide their contact information.

 ## Norwegian Personal Data Act (Personopplysningsloven)
 Also, according to The Norwegian Data Protection Authority (Datatilsynet), any information that can be used to identify a person is [considered personal][3]{:target="_blank"}.
-Further, [Personal Data Act][5]{:target="_blank"} chapter 2, section 13 _(Norwegian: [Personopplysningsloven][4]{:target="_blank"})_ requires that _"the processor shall by means of planned, systematic measures ensure satisfactory data security with regard to confidentiality, integrity, and accessibility in connection with the processing of personal data"_.
+Further, [Personal Data Act][5]{:target="_blank"} chapter 2, section 13 _(Norwegian: [Personopplysningsloven] from 2000)_ requires that _"the processor shall by means of planned, systematic measures ensure satisfactory data security with regard to confidentiality, integrity, and accessibility in connection with the processing of personal data"_.

 Further, according to the Personal Data Act section 46, The Norwegian Data Protection Authority (Datatilsynet) may impose a fee for violations of the act, or the regulations, with an amount up to ten times the [basic amount][7]{:target="_blank"} of the National Insurance, equivalent to 925,760 NOK (as of May 2017).